rtl_bootstrap_set_InitFileName()

 .
 However, this does not allow for expanding macros, so you can't do something like ${${file:key}}

-.
-A comment in the code actually states that it:...erroneously does not recursively expand macros in the resulting replacement text (and if it did, it would fail to detect cycles that pass through here)
+...erroneously does not recursively expand macros in the resulting replacement text (and if it did, it would fail to detect cycles that pass through here)

 _gets a UUID that represents the process ID, _but does not use the Ethernet address. rtl_getAppCommandArg()